A free consultation is conducted via online therapy in Texas only.

 Please complete your documents through the client portal link included in the initial email at least 24 hours before our consultation.
 This gives me a chance to review and processed your info prior to us meeting.
 That way, we can spend our time focused on getting to know each other instead of the boring paperwork.

 $160 per session.
-You can schedule your therapy session for either in person or via video counseling.
+You can schedule your counseling session for either in person or via

 I do not accept insurance.
 In my practice, therapy is dictated by the client and the clinician, not by the insurance company.
 That means we get to bypass health insurance restrictions and practice individualized services that meet your specific needs.
 By keeping my practice small and intimate, you don’t get lost in the shuffle.

 This is important because it means I'm not overworked and I'm modeling the work/life balance; not just preaching it.
 I have the mental and physical energy to always go the extra mile for you.
 Whether you’re the first appointment of the day or the last, you’ll get 100% from me as your

 I accept credit/debit cards (Visa, MasterCard, American Express, and Discover), FSA (Flex Savings Account) and HSA (Health Savings Account) accounts.
 Payment is due at the time of each session and your card will be kept on file for easy payment acceptance.

 I accept clients from